Athena65/ThinkSpeakDataFetch/README.md

 # ThinkSpeakDataFetch
  reading data from internet and viewing on lcd monitor.
- ## MAke sure to write your wifi name and password into .ino file.
+ ## Make sure to write your wifi name and password into .ino file.